mbjones73/engineering_4_notebook/README.md

 ### Evidence
 ![screenshot](https://github.com/mbjones73/engineering_4_notebook/blob/main/python/Screenshot%202021-10-07%209.51.27%20PM%20(3).png)
 ### Reflection
 In this assignment I learned alot with false statements and with if statements.
+Its useful to learn them before to make this easy.
+But when you're like me you never prepare.
+So I went and used my best friend(the internet).